Northern Kentucky River Region Family Itinerary

 Begin the final day of your Northern Kentucky getaway at the Kentucky Gateway Museum Center in beautiful downtown Maysville, where you’ll discover one of the most impressive collections of miniatures in the country.
 Then explore a truly fascinating piece of U.S. history at the National Underground Railroad Museum, which displays artifacts that chronicle the Underground Railroad and provide your family with a greater understanding of how the nearby Ohio River was once an obstacle to freedom.

-After lunch, pick up the pace with a visit to the Kentucky Speedway near Sparta, where you can schedule a track tour to get an inside view of areas that are off limits to fans during race weekends.
+After lunch, pick up the pace with a visit to the Kentucky Speedway near Sparta, where you can schedule a track tour to get an inside view.
 Or check ahead and plan your trip around a driving school so you can learn to handle a race car like a pro.